 - He was portrayed on The Simpsons more than once.

 - In "Weekend at Burnsie's", he was the speaker at an event before Mr. Burns.

 Clinton: [to Marge] Well, I gotta go, but... look, if you're ever near the White House, there's a tool shed out back.
 I'm in there most of the day.

-- He was once seen with Jimmy Carter and George H.W.
+- In "Large Marge", he was seen with Jimmy Carter and George H.W.
 Bush building domiciles for the destitutes.
 Their interaction was like The Three Stooges featuring Clinton as Curly, Carter as Larry, and Bush as Moe.

 - Also, in "E Pluribus Wiggum", he was in Springfield posting signs for his wife's campaign.
 When she told him over the phone he needed to put 25 more signs, he asked what he did to deserve that.
 She told him he knew what he did and he complained she'd never let him live it down.

 - In "Sunday, Cruddy Sunday", he calls the winning team from the Super Bowl, but Homer answers it instead, though Clinton gets interrupted by Al Gore, who's taking measurements of the Oval Office.

 - In the "Treehouse of Horror" segment "Citizen Kang", Clinton and Bob Dole (his rival candidate from the 1996 election) get kidnapped and replaced by Kang and Kodos.

 - Cartman's mom slept with him on South Park to get herself the right to "abort" Eric, (she confused it with adoption).